microprediction/monteprediction/TFRO.md

 Brief comment [here](https://www.linkedin.com/posts/petercotton_ai-artificialintelligence-activity-7248460182718935040-kM_X?utm_source=share&utm_medium=member_desktop) on the topic.

-## Are you hiring?
+### 5. Are you hiring?
 Currently not but if you are good enough, you won't need a job.
 Create an awesome algorithm on CrunchDAO and hand it down to your grandchildren.

-## I "would like to learn more about my business"
+### 6. Can I "learn more about your business"
-Terrific.
+Oh boy, terrific.
 Best way would be to:

  - Read my [book](https://www.amazon.com/Microprediction-Building-Open-AI-Network).
  - Sign up at [CrunchDAO](https://www.crunchdao.com/).